 Consider serving the paella with some traditional Spanish accompaniments and sides.
 Here are a few suggestions:

-- Aioli: In some parts of Spain, paella is enjoyed with aioli, a garlic-infused mayonnaise that complements its savory flavors (especially with seafood varieties).
+- Aioli: In some parts of Spain, paella is enjoyed with Easy No Egg Aioli Recipe, a garlic-infused mayonnaise that complements its savory flavors (especially with seafood varieties).

 - Mixed Green Salad: A simple mixed green salad with a tangy vinaigrette like classic French dressing can provide a refreshing contrast to the rich and savory flavors of the paella.